sptrakesh/config-db/README.md

   other variables/options are ignored.
 * `HTTP_PORT` - The port to run the HTTP/2 service on.
 Default `6020`.
 * `TCP_PORT` - The port to run the TCP service on.
 Default `2020`.
+* `NOTIFY_PORT` - The port to run the notification service on.
+Default `2120`
 * `THREADS` - The number of threads to use for the services.
 Default `4`.
 * `LOG_LEVEL` - The level to use for logging.
 One of `debug|info|warn|critical`.
 Default `info`.
 * `ENABLE_CACHE` - Use to turn off temporary value caching.
 Default `true`.
 * `ENABLE_SSL` - Use to run SSL services.
 Default `false`.
 * `ENCRYPTION_SECRET` - Use to specify the secret used to AES encrypt values.
 Default is internal to the system.
+* `PEERS` - Use to enable notifications on the `NOTIFY_PORT`.
+Listeners will be started to listen for notifications from the `PEERS`.
+Will also enable publishing notifications from this instance.

 **Note:** An alpine based image is also available.
 It crashes at shutdown, so the database may get corrupted.